 The end of the manufacturing process differs slightly based on the type of sugar the refinery wishes to produce.
 In order to make brown sugar, many manufacturers blend white sugar crystals with molasses (a viscous, brown liquid extracted from raw sugar during the refining process), giving the sugar its color and warmer flavor.
 On the other hand, white or table sugar undergoes further processing and granulation to make the crystals finer, which removes the naturally occurring molasses.

-The molasses in brown and raw sugar gives it a slightly different taste, which might be a benefit if you like the taste of molasses.
-Brown and raw sugar contain between 5 percent and 10 percent molasses, according to "The New York Times," with darker brown sugars containing the higher amounts.
+The molasses in brown and raw sugar gives it a slightly different taste, which might be a perk to you if you prefer the taste of molasses.
+If you like a stronger molasses flavor, choose dark brown sugar as it contains more of the liquid extract.

 Brown sugar contains slightly more minerals than refined white sugar, but only due to the molasses content, according to the USDA.
 Per 100 grams (about 3.5 ounces), white sugar contains 387 calories, no magnesium, 2 milligrams of potassium and 1 milligram of calcium.
 On the other hand, brown sugar contains 380 calories, 9 milligrams of magnesium, 133 milligrams of potassium and 83 milligrams of calcium for the same amount.
 However, don't expect to see much in terms of tangible health benefits, since these differences are pretty much negligible — and we're still talking about sugar, after all.